Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Algorithms

-The branch-and-cut approach equipped with the above separation algorithm for dynamically generating the sub-tour elimination constraints can be directly used to solve the min-sum MTSP, min-max MTSP, and $\Delta$-F-MTSP for any value of $\Delta \in [0, 1]$ as all of these variants are formulated as MILPs.
+The branch-and-cut approach equipped with the above separation algorithm for dynamically generating sub-tour elimination constraints can be directly used to solve the min-sum MTSP, min-max MTSP, and $\Delta$-F-MTSP for any $\Delta \in [0, 1]$, as all of these variants are formulated as MILPs.
 Application of this approach to the $p$-norm MTSP (with $1 < p < \infty$) and the $\varepsilon$-F-MTSP (with $\varepsilon > 0$) requires enhancements to handle the convex $\ell^p$ norm of the tour lengths in the objective function of \eqref{eq:p-norm} and the SOC in \eqref{eq:soc-e-fair}, respectively.
 When $p \in \{1, \infty\}$, the $p$-norm MTSP reduces to the min-sum and min-max MTSP, respectively, and when $\varepsilon = 0$, the $\varepsilon$-F-MTSP is equivalent to the min-sum MTSP.
-In the subsequent sections, we present an outer approximation technique that adds linear outer approximations of the $\ell^p$ norm and the SOC constraint dynamically as and when these constraints are violated by a solution to the relaxed problem that ignores these constraints.
+In the subsequent sections, we present an outer-approximation technique that dynamically adds linear outer approximations of the $\ell^p$ norm and the SOC constraint when a solution to the relaxed problem, which ignores these constraints, violates them.
 We start with the $p$-norm MTSP in the next section.

-\subsection{$p$-Norm MTSP}
+\subsection{$p$-norm MTSP}

 To outer approximate the $\ell^p$ norm of the tour lengths in the objective function, we first rewrite \eqref{eq:p-norm} equivalently as follows: